walles/exactype/README.md

 A remote beta tester is somebody I'm not in daily contact with and who will have to fend for herself / himself.

+* On multi touch, interpret the second touch as the end of the first and the start of another single touch gesture
 * Add an Activity that helps users enabling / choosing the new keyboard.
 * Aim for putting popup keyboard's bottom at the user's finger, and horizontally centered around that finger.
 Adjust position so that no part of the popup window is off screen.